 - JetBrains Upsource

-- GitHub (only the build statuses for pull requests are supported now)
+- GitHub (the build statuses for pull requests are supported as well)

 - TFS/VSTS-hosted Git (since TeamCity 2017.2 EAP1)